geneinmylife/GLP1R-self-harm/README.md

 In this study, we estimated the effect of GLP1R signalling on self-harm outcomes using Mendelian randomization (MR), colocalization and polygenic score association.
 The results highlight that the weight loss effect of GLP1R signalling was likely to increase the risk of self-harm behaviours and raised concern about mental health safety of using GLP1R agonists for weight control, potentially with higher risk in women.

-We upload the discovery MR code in `"Mendelian_randomization.R"` and the polygenic score association code in `"polygenic-score.R"`.
-For instruments strength validation, we upload the code in `"Fstatistics.R"`.
-For MR direction test, we upload the code in `"Steiger_filtering.R"`.
-For MR cuasal evidence validation, we provide the code in `"LD-check.R"` and `"colocalization.R"`.
-For z score comparision in different models, we upload the code in `"pairwise_zscore.R"`.
-For multi-trait colocalization detection, we provide the code in `"hyprcoloc.R"`.
+We provide the following code in "code" folder for reference:
+* MR code in `"Mendelian_randomization.R"` which includes F-statistics and Steiger filtering for instruments strength and direction validation.
+* polygenic score association code in `"polygenic-score.R"`.
+* `"LD-check.R"` and `"colocalization.R"` for MR cuasal evidence validation.
+* `"hyprcoloc.R"` for multi-trait colocalization detection.

-To start using the code, you need to install `TwoSampleMR`, `Mendelianrandomization` and `ieugwasr` package.
+To start using the code, you need to install `TwoSampleMR`, `Mendelianrandomization`, `coloc` and `ieugwasr` package.

 ```key
 install.packages("remotes")